awsdocs/amazon-sumerian-user-guide/doc-source/assets-media.md

 # Media<a name="assets-media"></a>

-You can import media files to use as textures or audio objects\.
-Files up to 10MB are supported in the following formats\.
+You can import media files into Sumerian to use as textures or audio objects\.
+Files up to 10 MB are supported in the following formats\.

 **Images**